An Atacama – Uyuni Road Trip Part 3: Bolivia Excursion: 8 Amazing Things That You Have to Do in Uyuni

 There are many salt hotels in the area that are built with salt bricks.
 While salt is basically the most abundant resource in the area, it makes sense that the locals build houses in salt.
-But not only that – in the salt hotel, tables, chairs, nightstand, and your bed, are all in salt.
-Since people cook in the building, the once shiny white salt may then turn black yet I was told the salt surroundings have healing properties that improving breathing, mood, and quality of sleep.
+But not only that – in the salt hotel, tables, chairs, nightstands, and your bed, are all in salt.
+Since people cook in the building, the once shiny white salt may then turn black yet I was told the salt surroundings have healing properties that improve breathing, mood, and quality of sleep.

 There are many salt hotels at different price levels from basic accommodation to luxurious hotels that has facilities like a dry sauna, steam room, and saltwater baths.

 One thing that you need to know while staying in the salt hotel is, as tempting as it is to verify if the hotel is really made of salt, there is a rule that guests should not be licking the walls during their stay in the hotel.